sapouidugnatos/uaricelton/index.markdown

 - Tylis
 - Vindelici

-This project will be undertaken from an *explicitly* immanent polytheist point of view.
+This project will be undertaken from an *explicitly* immanent polytheist and ["post-recon"](https://axeandplough.com/2020/05/23/post-recon-what-happens-next/) point of view.
 The *Dēu̯oi* explored here are to be viewed as real, individual entities with agency.

 *Mantalon U̯ari·Celton* is an explicitly antifascist and universalist project.
 Any use of this site's content in any other context context is unsanctioned and will be met with resistance.